This one is on demand...thought very late. Sorry kid.

 The major problem with the place, is that functional issues, though taken care of in the planning, are not dealt with at the building level.

-g.
+The project as such has been plagued with controversies all along.
 I am not sure whether the project has come free of all legal and social issues or not.

 Ref: http://timesofindia.indiatimes.com/cms.dll/html/uncomp/articleshow?msid=744375